Dover, NH Demographics

 A map of Dover's Population by Race

-Of the 100 places in New Hampshire, Dover is the 4th most populous.
+Dover is ranked the 4th most populous place in New Hampshire, out of 100 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Dover was ranked the 4th most populous place in the 2020 Census.

 Dover's White Population